MG Software.

 Something historic happened in August 2025 that most non-developers missed entirely: TypeScript overtook both Python and JavaScript to become the most-used programming language on GitHub.
 According to GitHub's 2025 Octoverse report, this marked the most significant language shift in over a decade.

 For businesses making technology decisions, this is not just a developer preference trend.
-It signals a fundamental change in how modern software gets built — and AI is the driving force.
+It signals a fundamental change in how modern software gets built, and AI is the driving force.
 At MG Software, TypeScript has been our primary language since day one.
 Here is why the rest of the world is catching up.

 The Numbers Behind the Shift

 To put this in perspective: TypeScript grew faster in absolute numbers than any other language on GitHub, despite starting from a smaller base.
-This is not a temporary spike — it reflects a structural shift in what developers choose to build with.
+This is not a temporary spike.
+It reflects a structural shift in what developers choose to build with.

 It is worth noting that different measurements tell different stories.
 The TIOBE Index still ranks Python at #1 with 21.8% market share, and Stack Overflow surveys show JavaScript at 66% usage.
-But GitHub measures actual code being written, not surveys — and that makes it the most meaningful signal for industry direction.
+But GitHub measures actual code being written, not surveys, and that makes it the most meaningful signal for industry direction.

 Why AI Made TypeScript the Winner

-The connection between AI adoption and TypeScript growth is not coincidental — it is causal.
+The connection between AI adoption and TypeScript growth is not coincidental.
+It is causal.
 GitHub's own analysis points to three factors.

 First, TypeScript's static type system gives AI tools like Cursor and GitHub Copilot the constraints they need to generate reliable code.
 When an AI tool knows that a function expects a User object with specific fields, it generates better suggestions.
 With dynamically typed JavaScript or Python, the AI is guessing.